fredersp/46750_assignment_2/README.md

 - Frederik Springer Krehan (s203684)
 - Martha Marie Halkjær Kofod (s203703)

-> **Note:** Some scripts require significant computation time.
+> **Note:** Some scripts require significant computation time and sometimes leads to Out of Memory issues, especially the main_stochastic.py .
 Comment out unnecessary analyses if only a single experiment is needed.

 ---